 The trio has discovered how two proteins (BamC and BamD) in E. coli’s outer membrane bind together to help form what is known as the ß-barrel assembly machinery (BAM) complex.

 Once up and running the complex ensures proper formation of proteins in the outer membrane, which serves as a protective barrier for E. coli.
-These proteins can function as foot soldiers that ensure E. coli’s survival by helping it to penetrate and attack its hosts, fight antibiotics and accomplish other tasks.
+These outer membrane proteins can function as foot soldiers that ensure E. coli’s survival by helping it to penetrate and attack its hosts, fight antibiotics and accomplish other tasks.

 If Paetzel and his team isolate how the BAM complex’s other proteins bind together and collectively kick start the complex’s protein-assembly-mechanism they’ll have cornered E. coli’s Achilles heel.